 The meaning of August comes from ancient Rome: Augustus is Latin and means “the venerable one” or “the great one.”
 It was the title given to the first Roman emperor, Gaius Caesar.
 The Roman senate decided in 8 BCE to name a month in honor of the emperor.
 They chose the old Roman month of Sextilius and renamed it Augustus.

 August 24, 2022: Pluto Demoted Day, a reminder of the day in 2006 when the International Astronomical Union declared Pluto to be a dwarf planet instead of a full-sized planet.
 This day is only celebrated on Earth.

 August 26, 2022: The Polar Day ends.
 In the northernmost town in the world, Ny-Ålesund in Norway, a long day comes to an end.
 A very long day—the Sun has been staying above the horizon since April.
 This long time of uninterrupted sunshine is called Polar Day.
 The Sun finally sets around August 26 and remains below the horizon until March.

 Perseid Meteors: The Perseid meteor shower is known to be one of the most active and brightest meteor showers of the year.
 They are usually active between July 17 and August 24.
 They tend to be most visible between August 9 and August 13.

 Sturgeon Moon: August’s Full Moon is known as the Sturgeon Moon, named after a huge freshwater fish that can be found in great numbers in August.
 Because August is harvesting season in the Northern Hemisphere, August’s Full Moon is also called Grain Moon, Fruit Moon, and Barley Moon.

 History of August

-Its birth flower is the gladiolus or poppy which represents beauty, strength, love, marriage and family.
+According to tradition, the birthstones for August are peridot and onyx.
+Its birth flower is the gladiolus or poppy, representing beauty, strength, love, marriage, and family.